 John frequently presents seminars for clients, chambers of commerce, industry groups and other organizations.
 He authored a chapter in the book Resolving Employee Disputes & Litigation titled, "A Strategic Approach to Achieving the Best Results in Resolving Employment Disputes."

 John has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and has been selected by his peers for inclusion in The Best Lawyers in America© since 2011 in the fields of Employment Law – Management, Labor Law – Management and Litigation – Labor and Employment.
-He was named the Best Lawyers® 2016 Labor Law–Management “Lawyer of the Year” in Detroit.
+He was named the Best Lawyers® 2016 Labor Law–Management and 2023 Litigation-Labor and Employment “Lawyer of the Year” in Detroit.
 In addition, he was selected for inclusion in the list of Michigan Super Lawyers® (2006, 2010 - 2021).

 John was named one of the “Leaders in the Law” for 2014 by Michigan Lawyers Weekly.
 He was named to DBusiness magazine’s 2022 lists of Top Lawyers, a list that draws nominations from over 21,000 attorneys.

 John is a member of the American Bar Association, Detroit Bar Association, Oakland County Bar Association, the State Bar of Michigan, the Federal Bar Association as well as the Rochester Chamber of Commerce, and the USDC Local Rules Advisory Committee.
 He is also admitted to practice in the United States Court of Appeals for the Sixth Circuit and the United States District Court for the Eastern and Western District of Michigan.

 John is an arbitrator in the American Arbitration Association.